 9.00 Student Complaints

 If disagreement regarding the transferability of credits for coursework or a degree occurs between a student and a receiving institution, or disagreement regarding courses required of students transferring under a Statewide Transfer Articulation Agreement that result in the transfer student taking more total credit hours to receive the degree than a native student in the same academic program, the Department will facilitate an expeditious review and resolution of the matter pursuant to Commission Policy, Section I, Part T: Student Complaint Policy.
-Complaints can be filed at https://highered.colorado.gov/filing-student-complaint.
+Complaints can be filed online.
 Per §23-1-108(7)(a),“The Commission shall have final authority in resolving transfer disputes”.